ow-mods/owml/docs/content/pages/guides/prepatchers.md

 ## Creating A Prepatcher

-A prepatcher is a simple console app that OWML executes, its only passed the location of your mod folder.
+A prepatcher is a simple console app that OWML executes, it's only passed the location of your mod folder.
 However, it is possible to get the game's location by doing `AppDomain.CurrentDomain.BaseDirectory`:

 ```csharp